Check out our price breakdown of medical schools in the Czech Republic

 All universities have very similar entry requirements.
-A diploma for secondary education is mandatory.
-There is also a requirement for an English-proficiency certificate for non-native speakers.
+A diploma in secondary education is mandatory.
+There is also a requirement for an English proficiency certificate for non-native speakers.

 Furthermore, applicants must pass an exam in several science subjects.
 Chemistry and Biology are standard for all universities.
 There is also an examination in Physics and/or mathematics for some universities.